m-lamonaca/programming-notes/.NET/C#/C#.md

 ## Files & Streams

 A .NET **stream** is simply a _sequence of bytes_.
-That makes a stream a useful abstraction for many commonly encountered features such as a file on disk, or the body of an HTTPresponse.
+That makes a stream a useful abstraction for many commonly encountered features such as a file on disk, or the body of an HTTP response.
 A console application uses streams to represent its input and output.

 The `Stream` class is defined in the `System.IO` namespace.
 It is an abstract base class, with concrete derived types such as `FileStream` or `GZipStream` representing particular kinds of streams.

 ```cs
 // The most important members of Stream